Den4200/ScreenPaste/README.md

 # Screen Paste
 A program to quickly screenshot, upload, and recieve a link to that screenshot.

-## Information
-This project is currently online and working.
-You may use the client to connect to our online servers.

 ## Installation
 #### From Source
 * Clone from this repository